jqypang915/spamorham/README.md

 * Used SMOTE (Synthetic Minority Oversampling Technique) to create a alternative training set for model creation

 I tried three different models:
-* Logistic Regression - used as base line
+* Logistic Regression - used as baseline
 * Random Forest - Known to reduce overfitting and interested in seeing how balancing a dataset would impact model accuracy
-* Naive Bayes - Assuming features are independent from each, I thought this was a good fit.
-Also, recommended for document classification
+* Naive Bayes - Assumes features are independent from each other, I thought this was a good fit.
+Also, model is recommended for document classification

 ## Model Performance